Vietnam.vn - Nền tảng quảng bá Việt Nam

 Reuters on June 3 quoted public relations officer KS Anand of India's South Eastern Railway as saying that the death toll in the collision of two trains on June 2 had risen to 261 people.

-Earlier, Director General of the Odisha Fire Service Sudhanshu Sarangi said at least 288 people had died but the toll could rise to 380.
+Earlier, Director General Sudhanshu Sarangi of the Odisha state Fire Service, where the accident occurred, said at least 288 people were killed but the death toll could rise to 380.

 Tragic train accident, hundreds of people died in India

-"Many people have been rushed to hospitals but are dying and we are still removing bodies from the scene.
-Rescue work is still going on as some bodies are under the carriages and rescue teams are trying to remove them," Mr Sarangi said at the scene.
+"Many people were rushed to the hospital but are dying and we are still removing the bodies from the scene.
+Rescue work is still going on as some bodies are under the train carriages and rescue teams are trying to remove them," Mr Sarangi said at the scene.

 State Chief Minister Pradeep Jena confirmed that about 900 injured people had been taken to hospital.